EDDFentes/Course-Henrry/README.md

-This repository is where the practices from the Henry modules.s
+This repository is where the practices from the Henry modules.